ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 4. There is an interesting file called *secret-dd02c7c.html*, we can try to access.
 On accessing, it solves this challenge and gives the address to the next one. http://flaws.cloud.s3.amazonaws.com/secret-dd02c7c.html

-**Vulnerability:** The bucket access policy was configured in such a was that "Everyone" was allowed to list the contents of the bucket.
-Due to which, lterally anyone on the Internet can list the files.
+**Vulnerability:** The bucket access policy was configured in such a way that "Everyone" was allowed to list the contents of the bucket.
+Due to which, literally anyone on the Internet can list the files.

 **Solution:** While hosting static website on S3 buckets, we should avoid changing the default setting to grant unnecessary permissions like the list permission to everyone in this case.